 Research estimates that 1 out of every ten individuals age 60 and older are abuse victims annually.
 This track explores the rights of older adults across all areas of life and is for anyone who wants to learn about justice for older adults.
 This track explores topics such as older adults in the criminal justice system, decision-making capacity, and civil rights.
 It addresses advanced care, incapacity, estate planning, and long-term care supports and services.
 The track includes systemic discrimination, prevention of and recovery from abuse, neglect, exploitation, fraud, housing issues, and family matters.

 We all want to age well.
 This track explores the implementation of the latest programs, services, and collaborative efforts to improve health outcomes for older adults across all dimensions of aging.
 Potential topics include health, nutrition, physical activity, evidence-based health promotion, addressing social determinants of health, and more.

 This conference attracts social/human service agencies, government entities, students, academic professionals, health care service providers, senior housing professionals, retirees, older adults, caregivers, and others interested in aging issues.

-GGS will apply for various CEUs.
-If your proposal is accepted, you agree to provide any requested information needed for these applications.
-In addition, you agree not to use your presentation or poster to market your company or product.
+An application to the Commission on Dietetic Registration will be submitted the second week of July.
+Watch the website and the newsletter for updates.
 If you have any questions about what is acceptable regarding crediting your organization, please get in touch with Sarah Jones at firstname.lastname@example.org.